World-wide dive sites

-Ok, I’m going to Malta again this year and I am preparing another trip to Greenland that is scheduled for 2020 or 2021.
+Ok, I am preparing another trip to Greenland that is scheduled for 2020 or 2021.

 Scoresby Sund(*), Greenland.
 I was travelling the fjord system for a week on board the Plancius.
 I had the opportunity to reach 0° C water temperature and diving icebergs for the first time.
 Icebergs are quite unstable and change a lot, even within a few days.
 Thus, diving icebergs is a unique experience.